 The Children Couldn’t Believe They’d Been Invited

 About 550 children were expected at the Christmas gathering.
 About 650 came.
-Some of them came from a place no one had reasonably expected to see them at a church event — ever.
+Some came from a place no one had expected to see at a church event.

-In the parish where Pastor Abraham and his wife Karol serve, near the foot of Cotopaxi, there is a community that local people had told them to leave alone.
-Roughly thirty women work there.
-About a hundred of their children live there too — at home, because the brothel where their mothers work is also where their family lives.
+In the parish where Pastor Abraham and his wife Karol serve, near the foot of Cotopaxi, there's a community local people had told them to leave alone.
+Around thirty women work there.
+About a hundred of their children live there too — at home, because the brothel where the mothers work is also where the families live.

 They were told not to go

-Local people had warned Karol and Abraham off.
-The community, they said, was controlled by dangerous people.
-There was no hope of getting in.
-There was certainly no hope of getting the children out for a Sunday afternoon at church.
+People warned them off.
+The community was controlled by dangerous men, they said.
+There was no getting in, and certainly no getting the children out for a Sunday afternoon at church.

 “Karol quedó impresionada de todo lo que vió.”